 My specialism is the history of the United States in the nineteenth century.
-In 2017, the University of North Carolina Press will publish my latest book, The Stormy Present: Conservatism and the Problem of Slavery in Northern Politics, 1846-1865.
+In 2017, the University of North Carolina Press published my latest book, The Stormy Present: Conservatism and the Problem of Slavery in Northern Politics, 1846-1865.
 My previous books include No Party Now: Politics in the Civil War North (New York: Oxford University Press, 2006).
 (If you like, you can watch a video of me giving a lecture about that book here.)
 I’m also the author of The American Civil War (New York: Palgrave, 2007), of a short biography of Abraham Lincoln published by the History Press in 2014, and of the Connell Guide to the American Civil War (2017).
 I also contributed to an AHRC-funded Images of America project and to a book on the global image of Abraham Lincoln.
 Details of my books are here.

 I take a close interest in education policy and especially university admissions and school history teaching.

 I was born in Durham and I live in St Albans with my wife Caroline and three lovely daughters: Rosie, Eleanor and Lucy.

 I can be contacted by email email@example.com